dbushell/dbushell-2k15/src/data/pages/about.md

-Based in the UK, somewhere near Manchester, I design, build, and consult upon all things Web for small businesses, start-ups, individuals, and fellow web agencies — all over the world.
+Based in the UK, somewhere near Manchester, I design, build, and consult upon all things web for small businesses, start-ups, individuals, and fellow web agencies — all over the world.
 It's quite a fun job if I'm honest.

 ![David Bushell](/images/2012/12/david-bushell1.jpg)